top of page

 Founder, Inner Guide Therapy Los Angeles

-Over the past 13 years, I’ve worked in a variety of inpatient and outpatient settings, including schools, hospitals, community clinics, and residential treatment centers.
-After graduating with a bachelor's degree in psychology from Cornell University, I earned my doctorate at Yeshiva University in New York City and completed my APA-accredited internship at Nassau University Medical Center with a focus on psychological assessment and treatment of adolescents and families.
-I am a former member of the Board of the Group Psychotherapy Association of Los Angeles (GPALA).
+Over the past 14 years, I’ve worked in hospitals, schools, community clinics, and residential treatment centers, supporting individuals, couples, and groups across life stages.
+After graduating from Cornell University with a degree in psychology, I earned my doctorate at Yeshiva University in New York City and completed my APA-accredited internship at Nassau University Medical Center.
+I'm a former board member of the Group Psychotherapy Association of Los Angeles (GPALA), reflecting my belief that some of the deepest healing happens in relationship — not only in individual therapy, but especially in the dynamic space of group work.

 Modalities